Seasonal Packing Guide: What to Pack for Every Weather & Destination

 • Footwear: Sandals, flip-flops, breathable sneakers.
 Water shoes for rocky beaches.

-• Sun protection: Wide-brim hat, polarized sunglasses, reef-safe SPF 50+, after-sun aloe.
+• Sun Protection: Wide-brim hat, polarized sunglasses, reef-safe SPF 50+, after-sun aloe.

 Weather/Destination Variations: